TranXuanPhong25/windear-service/README.md

 - Multilingual Support: Localize the frontend and backend for multiple languages to cater to diverse users.
 - Email and SMS Notifications: Send automatic reminders for due dates, overdue books, or upcoming library events.
 - Notification: Soft delete and undo deletion notification.
+- More analytic service for providing more intuitive insight.